As an employer, switching health insurance plans can be complicated.

 If you want to revamp your employee benefits package, and you’re not inching toward open enrollment, you’re probably better making other types of changes.
 This can include offering a second plan option or transferring your broker of record.
 A broker of record is a snazzy term that just means that you appoint someone else to manage your company’s health benefits for you.
 More on that here:

 Breaking down broker of record transfers

-Switching health plans can be done.
+Switching health insurance plans can be done.
 Because it can throw a little curve in your team’s lives, it’s important that you pause, plan it out, and do it the right way.
-There are ways to shift things around without making everyone go bananas.
-However, if change is the right choice, just close your eyes and take the plunge.
-With a little foresight, you’ll end up making people fall in love with your stronger, wiser, and ultimately, better health insurance plan.